https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 • 4% of key commodities (oil, gas, iron ore, rare earths)

-"New G8 emerging" countries (Brazil, China, India, Indonesia, Iran, Mexico, Turkey, Russia):
+"New G8 emerging economies" (Brazil, China, India, Indonesia, Iran, Mexico, Turkey, Russia):

 • 48% of the world population